CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Methods

 To demonstrate the feasibility of forecasting wildfires at $100$ m resolution, we benchmark two deep learning architectures on the proposed CanadaFireSat dataset.
 We chose a CNN and a Transformer as representative computer vision models, whose encodings are used to forecast wildfire probability at an 8-day horizon.
 To account for multi-modal interactions, models are trained in three different settings: \One (Sentinel-2), \Two (ERA5, CEMS, MODIS), and when both \Three are available.
 Detailed information on the settings can be found in Table \ref{tab:setting}.

-Across our experiments, the original labels are re-scaled to a resolution of $100 \; \text{m} \times 100 \; \text{m}$, by labeling a patch with the binary class \textit{fire} if any pixel, within the patch, is labeled as burned.
-As a consequence, for CanadaFireSat, wildfire forecasting is framed as a dense binary classification task (\textit{fire} vs. \textit{no fire}) at the patch level that we name \textbf{binary patch classification}.
-Moreover, as satellite image time series are not evenly spaced due to cloud cover, we add as complementary information the day of the year for all our predictors.
+For CanadaFireSat, wildfire forecasting is framed as a binary classification task (\textit{fire} vs \textit{no fire}) at the patch level, i.e., a binary patch classification.
+Across our experiments, the original labels at a native resolution of $10 \; \text{m} \times 10 \; \text{m}$ are re-scaled to $100 \; \text{m} \times 100 \; \text{m}$, by labeling a patch with the binary class \textit{fire} if any pixel within the patch is labeled as burned.
+This design decision aims to focus on providing alerts for any size of fires at the expense of false positive pixels at the native resolution and is often used in wildfire prediction at both coarse \citep{prapas2022deep, bakke2023data} and high-resolution \citep{pelletier2023wildfire}.
+It is also motivated by the shortcomings of MODIS, in particular the MCD64A1 burned area product, which is recurrently used in coarse wildfire forecasting \citep{huot2020deep, rodrigues2022firo, prapas2021deep} despite underestimating burned area \citep{bakke2023data, zhu2017size}.

+Finally, as satellite image time series are not evenly spaced due to cloud cover, we add as complementary information the day of the year for all our predictors composing the time series to inform the model on the image acquisition date.
 Other details on the experimental setup for all architectures can be found in \ref{sec:setup}.
-Moreover, we analyze the impact of satellite image time series on model performance in \ref{sec:abl}.
+We analyze the impact of satellite image time series on model performance in \ref{sec:abl}.